trivago/chapi/README.md

     Options:
       -f, --onlyFailed      Display only failed jobs
       -d, --onlyDisabled    Display only disabled jobs
+      --profile[=PROFILE]  Use a specific profile from your config file.

 ### info
 Display your task information from remote system